 If you elope, you can still have:

 – an officiant is usually (but not always) a MUST to become legally married.
+Some states do not require an officiant, so do your proper research!

 – a photographer (aka me!)